Given its length, diameter and proximity, a ruptured aortic aneurysm with massive blood loss is catastrophic.

 With its mortality rate of 90 percent, this is the triple-A that keeps you off the road.
-Slowly growing without symptoms, AAA affects 5 to 9 percent of the population (200,000 people annually in the U.S.) over 65 years of age, with a prevalence among smokers.
+Slowly growing without symptoms, AAA affects 5 to 9 percent of the population over 65 years of age (200,000 people annually in the U.S.), with a prevalence among smokers.
 AAA risk factors include:

 Symptoms and Treatments

 Haematuria (blood in the urine) is the most important clinical feature in AAA, followed by pain usually felt in the left flank that radiates to the groin.
 Renal dysfunction (urinary failure) is reported in 85% of patients.

 Signs and symptoms that your aortic aneurysm has ruptured can include:

 - Sudden, intense, and persistent abdominal or back pain, which can be described as a tearing sensation

 If you or loved ones are experiencing any of these symptoms, immediately contact emergency services.

 Depending on the size of the aneurysm and how fast it’s growing, AAA treatment varies from watchful waiting to emergency surgery.
 EVAR procedure has gained acceptance as an alternative to elective open repair of AAA in patients with suitable aneurysm anatomy.
 This promising technique uses an endovascular balloon that is inserted through the femoral artery.

 Guided by fluoroscopy, it is positioned in the supracoeliac aorta.
 After this procedure, patients can feel healthier and ready to do any activities within physician guidelines.